chlocode/Web_Development/README.md

 # Web_Development
-A compilation of HTML and CSS files for various project components.
-The files are organised by language and are linked by an index.html page.
+A compilation of program files and resources for web development project components.
+The files are organised by web development language and are linked by an index.html page.

-## Table of Contents
+## Folders in this repository
-- Installation
+- CSS: contains html styling files
-- Usage
+- html: contains component structure

-## Installation
+- icons: contains svg and png resources
-To use the files in this repository, simply clone or download the repository to your local machine.
+- photos: contains image resources

 ## Usage
 The HTML and CSS files in this repository can be used as components for various web development projects.
 Feel free to modify or build upon them as needed.